supercrafter333/theWarn/README.md

 - configurate ban time after the 3rd warn

 ### WIP (work-in-progress)
-There's not anything work in progress!
+There's not anything work in progress! xD

 ### License
 This plugin is licensed with the [GNU General Public License](/LICENSE)!
 Plugin by supercrafter333!